Pine Slash

 Pine Slash, also known as Prospect Hill, is a historic home located at Studley, Hanover County, Virginia.
 The main house was built about 1750, and is a one-story dwelling of colonial vertical plank construction with a metal gable roof.
 In addition to the main house, the property includes a contributing second residence and a brick outbuilding, both dating from the early 19th century.
-Pine Slash is also significant as American Founding Father Patrick Henry's home in the 1750s.
+Pine Slash is significant as American Founding Father Patrick Henry's home in the 1750s.

 It was listed on the National Register of Historic Places in 1987.